aymenhafeez/aymenhafeez.github.io/_posts/2021-02-05-mass-transport-diffusion.md

 title: Mass transport by diffusion
 ---

+Deriving an expression for the concentration profile for semi-transient diffusion through a semi-infinite geometry.

+---

 Given some medium, e.g. water, containing some material, say salt, the material will DIFFUSE from the concentrated area to the dilute area.
 Diffusion can be generalised by Fick's law: